mohamed-kabba/mohamed-kabba/README.md

 **Home lab**: VMware ESXi and Proxmox, three segmented networks, FortiGate perimeter, MikroTik routing, Cisco access layer, and a full self-hosted monitoring stack.
 Documented as I build it.

-**Network automation** — Extending the n8n platform and the Python tooling that sits alongside it, with NetBox as the inventory source of truth.
+**Network automation**: Extending the n8n platform and the Python tooling that sits alongside it, with NetBox as the inventory source of truth.

-**Broadcast network** — Documenting the design and rollout of the FM broadcast network I deployed across Freetown, Bo, Makeni, Kenema, and Kono.
+**Broadcast network**: Documenting the design and rollout of the FM broadcast network I deployed across Freetown, Bo, Makeni, Kenema, and Kono.

 ---